Polonia Warsaw: Jerzy Engel & Co.

 On 25 June 2015, Polonia Warszawa S.A. (under the leadership of Jerzy Engel) took over the senior team from the MKS Polonia Warsaw Academy, which helped to reinstate Polonia Warsaw back from nonexistence, to the bottom-half of the 4th tier (III liga) of professional football in Poland.
 Under Engel the club returned to the previous emblem and the sponsor from the Polish Title winning season (1999/2000).

 The stem of the team from the previous season was kept, Igor Gołaszewski remained as main coach.
 Wojciech Szymanek, Jacek Kosmalski, and Radosław Majdan all returned to the club as coaching staff.
 The club signed four experienced offensive players: Kosiorowski, Marczak, Truszkowski, and Obłuski to help Polonia in the promotion fight.
-Polonia Warszawa S.A. at their first press conference also made a strong intent of building a modern stadium at Konwiktorska 6 within five years (until 2020), with the goal of returning to the Ekstraklasa in the meantime.
+Polonia Warszawa S.A. at their first press conference also made a strong intent of building a modern General Kazimierz Sosnkowski Municipal Stadium within five years (until 2020), with the goal of returning to the Ekstraklasa in the meantime.

 In late 2018, Jerzy Engel resigned as the club did not see much sporting success and the club's finances deteriorated.
 The city authorities were uninterested in collaborating with the clubs shareholders to build a new commercially self-sufficient stadium to stabilise KSP's financial troubles, but opted for building a municipal youth centre instead.
 Hanna Gronkiewicz-Waltz, as one of her last decisions as the president of Warsaw, announced a design contest for the new municipal stadium at Konwiktorska 6 – Polonia's homeground, along with 158 mln zł reserved in the 2019 Warsaw budget to kick off the project.
 In May 2019, the results of the competition were announced with JSK Architekci (who already designed two other major stadiums in Warsaw) as the winners, with a 15,500 seat stadium and an open sports complex project, to be built at Konwiktorska 6.

 Meanwhile, Polonia's finances crippled, the new chairman Peter Kaluba was unable to bring stability or financial backing to the club, and once again in recent history Polonia found itself on the verge of bankruptcy.
 To add insult to injury, the vice-president of the city Renata Kaznowska suspended works on the stadium in late 2019.
 Many players left the club with the final blow dealt during the break of 2020, when much liked coach Krzysztof Chrobak left the club along with the fan favourite footballer Krystian Pieczara – Polonia's top scorer of the last decade, the captain and number 10, who followed suit.